How to Get an Iran IP Address in 2024 (4 Easy Steps)

 2. HideMyAss

-One of HMA’s unique selling points is that it has 1,000+ servers in 210+ countries.
-This VPN seems to have the biggest number of available locations.
-To get an Iran IP, you can use two servers located in Isfahan.
-Both are virtual locations.
-Unfortunately, they don’t support P2P traffic.
+HMA has over 1,000 servers in 210+ countries.
+It has the most locations available.
+To get an Iran IP, use two servers in Isfahan.
+Both are virtual locations, but they don’t support P2P traffic.

-HMA has a somewhat unique feature called IP Shuffle.
-You can make the app change your IP at random intervals to get more privacy.
+HMA has a unique feature called IP Shuffle.
+It changes your IP at random intervals for more privacy.

-HMA has unlimited bandwidth, up to five parallel connections, and pretty good speeds.
-It also has user-friendly apps for most devices: Windows, macOS, Linux, Android, and iOS.
-HMA comes with a no-logs policy, powerful encryption, and the OpenVPN protocol.
+HMA offers unlimited bandwidth, up to five parallel connections, and good speeds.
+It has apps for most devices: Windows, macOS, Linux, Android, and iOS.
+It has a no-logs policy, strong encryption, and OpenVPN.

-Other perks include a kill switch, leak protection, and split-tunneling.
-Though, the latter is only available on Android for now.
-You also get decent prices for long-term plans, a 30-day refund, and 24/7 live chat and email support.
+Other benefits include a kill switch, leak protection, and split-tunneling.
+Split-tunneling is only on Android for now.
+You get good prices for long-term plans, a 30-day refund, and 24/7 support.

 Pros